redstone-finance/redstone-oracles-monorepo/packages/casper-connector/README.md

   makeCasperConnection,
 } from "@redstone-finance/casper-connector";
 // or: import { PriceRelayAdapterCasperContractConnector } from "@redstone-finance/casper-connector";
-import { ContractParamsProvider } from "@redstone-finance/sdk";
+import { ContractParamsProvider, getPreloadedSignersForDataServiceId } from "@redstone-finance/sdk";
-import { getSignersForDataServiceId } from "@redstone-finance/oracles-smartweave-contracts";

 // Javascript
 const {